comptoolsres/comptoolsres.github.io/index.md

 Students will be required to apply for a (free) Research Computing account to access HiPerGator for coursework.
 Students will be required to apply for a (free) Github.com account for coursework.

-If you have technical difficulties with Cancas, please contact the UF Helpdesk at:
+If you have technical difficulties with Canvas, please contact the UF Helpdesk at:

 *	http://helpdesk.ufl.edu
 *	(352) 392-HELP (4357)